Comparison

 Side-by-Side Comparison

-• Eligibility: You need a High Deductible Health Plan (HDHP) to open an HSA.
-FSAs are available with any employer-sponsored health plan.
+Eligibility Requires a High Deductible Health Plan (HDHP) Available with any employer-sponsored health plan

 When an HSA Wins

 If you are eligible for an HSA, it is almost always the better choice for long-term wealth building.
-The combination of indefinite rollover, portability, and investment growth makes it uniquely powerful.
+Indefinite rollover, full portability, and investment growth make it uniquely powerful among tax-advantaged accounts.
 Young, healthy individuals benefit the most because they can contribute for decades before drawing down.

-The shoebox strategy — paying out of pocket and letting your HSA grow — turns the account into a stealth retirement fund.
-No other tax-advantaged account offers this flexibility.
+The shoebox strategy - paying out of pocket and letting your HSA grow - turns the account into a stealth retirement fund.
+No other tax-advantaged account offers that flexibility.
+Use our HSA vs FSA calculator to see the difference for your specific situation.

-• You are not eligible for an HSA.
-If your employer does not offer an HDHP, an FSA is your only pre-tax medical spending option.
+FSAs are not always the wrong choice.
+If your employer does not offer a High Deductible Health Plan, an FSA is your only option for pre-tax medical spending - and pre-tax dollars are still better than after-tax dollars.

-• You want day-one access.
-FSA funds are available in full on January 1, even if you have not contributed yet.
-HSA funds are only available as you contribute them.
+There is one tactical advantage worth knowing about: FSA funds are available in full on January 1, even if you have not contributed a dime yet.
+If you have a big procedure in January, you get the entire annual election upfront.
+HSA funds are only available as you contribute them throughout the year.

 Can You Have Both?

 Generally, you cannot have a traditional FSA and an HSA at the same time.
-However, you can pair an HSA with a Limited Purpose FSA (LPFSA), which covers only dental and vision expenses.
-This combination lets you maximize tax savings on both fronts.
+But here is the workaround: you can pair an HSA with a Limited Purpose FSA (LPFSA), which covers only dental and vision expenses.
+This combination lets you shelter even more money from taxes - your HSA handles medical expenses while the LPFSA covers your dental cleanings, glasses, and contacts.
+It is one of the most underused tax optimizations available.

 Start tracking your HSA expenses